-This qualification adheres to the General Conditions for Credit and Transfer Regulations, with no additional stipulations.
+This qualification adheres to the Credit Recognition and Transfer Regulations, with no additional stipulations.

 This qualification adheres to the General Regulations for the University, which permits 30 points of course failures to qualify for the qualification, with no additional stipulations.